Inferture/NotBeatSaber/README.md

 ## Switch setup

-Put the data folder at the root of your sdcard and launch the NotBeatSaber.nro (It's all theory though since I couldn't test with a modded switch yet).
+Put the NotBeatSaber folder (that contains the data folder) at the root of your sdcard (you will need to have your musics in *sdcard*/NotBeatSaber/data) and launch the NotBeatSaber.nro (It's all theory though since I couldn't test with a modded switch yet, and you should be able to take the .nro out of the NotBeatSaber folder and put it elsewhere).

-If you are using Ryujinx, use File-> Open Ryujinx folder and place the data folder inside the sdcard folder (the hierarchy will be *Ryujinx folder*/sdcard/data).
+If you are using Ryujinx, use File-> Open Ryujinx folder and place the NotBeatSaber folder inside the sdcard folder (the hierarchy will be *Ryujinx folder*/sdcard/NotBeatSaber/data).
+The location of the .nro shoudldn't matter.

 Note: for now, patterns made in the PC version don't seem to work on the switch but the ones made on the switch seem to work on PC.